SecretJSTeam/Secretjs/README.md

-<h1 class="title">Distrox NPM Package</h1>
+<h1 class="title">Secret.js NPM Package</h1>
-<p class="subtitle">Distrox is a package that permits you to save secrets or private things on a dir and get it when you want</p>
+<p class="subtitle">Secret.js is a package that permits you to save secrets or private things on a dir and get it when you want</p>

 ## Authors
 > NullOnRise (@NullGang)